April 2026 Bond Issue

 “Now is the time to focus on needed repairs and improvements to the facilities we already have,” Roth said.
 “These projects are about maintaining the buildings and infrastructure the community already relies on and ensuring they continue to serve students and families for years to come.”

-• Replacing a portion of the high school parking lot near the city park and football/soccer field with a concrete parking lot
+• Upgrade a portion of the high school parking lot near the outdoor stadium and city park with concrete

-• Replacing the remaining asphalt sections of the middle school’s north parking lot with concrete
+• Upgrade the remaining asphalt areas of the middle school north parking lot to concrete

-• Replacing portions of the primary school roof.
+• Address sections of the primary school roof

 The parking lots, HVAC system and roof areas included in the proposed projects are all more than 20 years old and serve school buildings and campuses across the district.